sgumirov/mailspider/README.md

 # Price hook ids tagging

-To send source supplier IDs to the output the config the set of rules is used with the syntax similar to email filtering config:
+To send source pricehook id (one only) to the output the config the set of rules is used with the syntax similar to email filtering config:
 ```json
 [
   {